Blossom VI: A Practical Minimum Weight Perfect Matching Algorithm: Overview of the algorithm

-An important property of a cherry blossom $\calB$ is that its root can be ``moved'' to any other node $v$ of $\calB$.
+An important property of a cherry blossom $\calB$ is that its receptacle can be ``moved'' to any other node $v$ of $\calB$.
 This operation is called {\em cherry blossom rotation} in~\cite{cherry_paper}.
-The paper~\cite{cherry_paper} presented an algorithm for blossom rotation.\footnote{We believe that the argument for finite termination of the algorithm in~\cite{cherry_paper} may be incomplete.
-First, they showed how to do the rotation when paths $\calP^+_v$ and $\calP^-_v$ do not have common arcs.
-When a common arc $(x,y)$ exists, they take the first such arc, move the root to $x$ recursively, and then argue that the length of path $\calP^+_v$ (which now ends at $x$) strictly decreases, since it is a strict subpath of the original path $\calP^+_v$.
-In general, this does not hold: recursively applying the rotation operation may have changed matchings and parents in the entire blossom, and may have affected $\calP^+_v[v\rightarrow x]$. } For completeness, we show that rotating the receptacle in a cherry blossom is possible. \begin{lemma}[Receptacle rotation] There exists an algorithm that takes a cherry blossom $\calB$ and a node $v\in\calB\setminus\{\r_\calB\}$ and makes $v$ the root of this cherry blossom (by modifying matching, labels and parents). \end{lemma} \begin{proof} First, traverse the path $\calP^+_v$, and for each node $u$ on this path compute the distance $d(u)$ from $v$ and store it at $u$.
-Assume that $d(u)>d(\r_\calB)$ for all other nodes.
-Then repeat the following operation while $v\ne\r_\calB$: \begin{itemize} \item Let $(x,\r_\calB)$ be the last arc of $\calP^+_v$; it must be unmatched.
-Traverse the path $\calP^+_x$, find node $u$ on this path with the minimum value of $d(u)$.
-We have $d(u)\le d(x)$, hence $u$ lies on $\calP^+_v[v\rightarrow x]$.
-Path $\calP^+_x[x\rightarrow u]$ must contain an odd number of edges.
-(If not then $\calP^+_v$ would follow $\calP^+_x$ from some point, and the latter does not go through $(x,\r_\calB)$).
-Augment the matching along the path $(\r_\calB,x),\calP^+_x[x\rightarrow u]$, making $u$ an unmatched node.
-Make $\r_\calB$ a $\pm$-node, and $u$ a purely plus-node.
-Update all plus- and minus-parents for nodes on the cycle $\calC=(\r_\calB,x),\calP^+_x$ (except for $u$) to point to edges on the cycle in the appropriate direction. \end{itemize} It is straightforward to check that conditions \InvA\ and \InvB\ hold after this operation.
-Furthermore, path $\calP^+_v[v\rightarrow u]$ does not intersect cycle $C$ (except at $u$), by the choice of $u$.
-Thus, the path $\calP^+_v[v\rightarrow u]$ does not change, and equals $\calP^+_v$ after the update.
-Distances $d(u)$ remain valid.
-Every iteration strictly decreases $d(\r_\calB)$, therefore the algorithm terminates after a finite number of steps. \end{proof}
+We state the corresponding lemma below and discuss it further in \cref{sec_rotation_proof}.\footnote{We believe that the original proof in \cite{cherry_paper} may have an incomplete termination argument.
+In the proof, the authors first show how to do the rotation when paths $\calP^+_v$ and $\calP^-_v$ have no common arcs.
+When a common arc $(x,y)$ exists, they take the first such arc, move the root to $x$ recursively, and then argue that the length of the path $\calP^+_v$ (which now ends at $x$) strictly decreases, since it is a strict subpath of the original path $\calP^+_v$.
+However, recursively applying the rotation operation may have affected plus- and minus-parents on $\calP^+_v[v\rightarrow x]$, and the claim that the new $\calP^+_v$ has become shorter might not hold.} \begin{lemma}[Receptacle rotation] There exists an algorithm that takes a cherry blossom $\calB$ and a node $v\in\calB\setminus\{\r_\calB\}$ and makes $v$ the root of this cherry blossom (by modifying the matching, labels, and parent pointers). \end{lemma}

-\myparagraph{Slacks and dual variables} We denote the current slack of an edge $e$ by ${\tt slack}(e)$; it is given by eq.~\ref{eq_slack_def}.
-The following invariant is maintained throughout the algorithm: all plus- and minus-parents in the cherry forest and in all blossoms, as well as all matched edges, have zero slack.
-All other edges have a non-negative slack.